Para leer esta hoja informativa en español, haga clic aquí.

 - Do you use or drink more often to cope or "escape"?

 - Do you need to drink or use regularly to feel socially capable, self-confident, or less shy?

 - Do you hide your drinking or substance use, or behave secretively around it?

 - Have others annoyed you by questioning or criticizing your substance use?

 - Do you spend increasing amounts of money on your substance?

 - Does your substance use cause problems with life activities (e.g., dropping grades in school, missing work or poor job performance, trouble in relationships with friends or family)?

+Answering yes to just one of these questions could mean that you have a substance use problem.
 Substance abuse and addiction are less about how much or how often a substance is used and more about whether substance use causes problems in your life.
 If drinking or using drugs is causing problems for you, it is important for you to get help.

 Regardless of the treatment option you choose, it is very important that you get support.
 Recovery can be a long and difficult road with many setbacks and challenges.
 You will be more likely to succeed if you have others to lean on, encourage you, guide you, and remind you of the commitment you are making to change your life for the better.
 Support can come from friends and family, people in your spiritual community, health care providers, other recovering substance abusers/addicts, and therapists or counselors.

 For help finding support and treatment you can contact: